 A Perfect Wine For Beginners

-- Read How To Make Cider and Wine for detailed information on the required equipment, sterilization, useful additives and all the steps in this recipe.
+- How To Make Cider and Wine provides detailed information about the required equipment, and all the steps in this recipe.

-- Here’s a post on How to Use a Hydrometer, in case you want to measure the alcohol content of your wine.
+- How to Use a Hydrometer explains how to measure the alcohol content of your wine.

 Homemade Plum Wine